Eftichios/Level-4-Individual-Project/timelog.md

 * *0.5 hour* Set up communication between server and extension (REST API).
 * *2 hours* Trying to extract meaningful data out of urls (name and location)

+### 12 Nov 2020

+* *3.5 hour* Building an interface for the extension and adding functionality for displaying total ads and ads on a certain page.